Vocelli Pizza: Change to Vocelli

 After experiencing fast growth throughout the 1990s in its home market, the chain entered select markets in the Southern United States.
 However, the chain initially was not as successful.

 Instead of withdrawing from these markets to focus on the more successful (and more competitive) Pittsburgh market, Pizza Outlet instead changed the name of their 73 southern locations to Vocelli Pizza in 2002, and adopting an Italian theme in the restaurant in the process.
 Previously, the Pizza Outlet locations had no specific theme inside each location.
 The transition to a new brand, including a new pizza box design and marketing campaign, cost the company around one million dollars.

 Despite the changes, the product itself remained the same.
 Nevertheless, sales at the southern stores skyrocketed after the change.
 So much so, that the company reverted plans to keep the Pizza Outlet name in Pittsburgh and the remaining Pizza Outlet stores were rebranded as Vocelli Pizza in 2003.
-The company also cited the name change as being more classy compared to the generic-sounding Pizza Outlet.

 Today, Vocelli continues to expand, and is currently ranked as one of the fast-growing pizzerias in the United States.
 In 2012, Vocelli Pizza operated 100 locations.